-Here’s how NFLShop.com handled shipping during the 2018 holiday season to check all of those boxes.
-This email, sent on December 14th, offered free shipping to people ordering by midnight.
+Here’s how NFLShop.com hits all three of the important shipping needs.
+This email, sent on December 14th, offers free shipping to people ordering by midnight.
 They also mention faster methods available at checkout.
 And they do something that really stands out from a lot of other stores—they guaranteed the order would be delivered by Christmas Eve or your purchase would be free.
 That’s a bold and smart way to give a customer peace of mind—if some unexpected delay happens and the gifts don’t arrive by Christmas, at least the customer won’t be on the hook for it.

 Customers’ biggest complaint with online holiday shopping is lengthy shipping times, which is no surprise given what we’ve just covered.
 Their second biggest complaint: difficulty deciding among brand and product options.

 This also shouldn’t be surprising.
 Around the holidays shoppers have to purchase many gifts in a short time while being bombarded with offers.
 In this context, having a plethora of choices is often a curse not a blessing.

 That’s why helping with decision fatigue is a key way to get holiday email audiences to take action.